keelback-code/the-rhubarb-witch/README.md

 ![Final roll fail](assets/readme-files/images/final-roll-fail.jpg)

-End screens - path endings have ascii art to differentiate them from path choice screens; 3 possible options as below.
+End screens - path endings have ASCII art to differentiate them from path choice screens; 3 possible options as below.
 The win screen is especially important so as to give to user a sense of achievement.

 ![Game over screen](assets/readme-files/images/game-over-ascii.jpg)